manojxshrestha/theHarvester/README.md

 # theHarvester

 # About theHarvester
 theHarvester is a very simple to use, yet powerful and effective tool designed to be used in the early stages of a penetration test or red team engagement.
 Use it for open source intelligence (OSINT) gathering to help determine a company's external threat landscape on the internet.
-The tool gathers emails, names, subdomains, IPs and URLs using multiple public data sources.
+The tool gathers emails, names, subdomains, IPs and URLs using multiple public data source.

 # How to install it?
 This is a by default tool in kali linux.
 So you just need to update the harvester tool.